Pacey Witter: Season 2

-In season two, Pacey wants to reinvent himself, dying his hair and trying to get close to his longtime crush, Kristy Livingstone, which unfortunately does not work out.
-He decides to throw his 16th birthday party at the docks in an effort to change the general perception of him, but is dismal as nobody knows it's his party and Dawson forgets his birthday altogether – luckily Dawson realizes this and later makes up for it.
-Pacey goes through a radical change when he meets Andie McPhee, an academic overachiever who is new to Capeside.
-They come out of the gate sparring and slowly develop a romance, though this progress is halted when Pacey's ex-girlfriend, Tamara, returns to Capeside.
-Pacey and Tamara kiss, but ultimately part ways and Pacey is able to finally get some closure.
-Pacey's low self-esteem is boosted by the support and encouragement Andie gives him, and he slowly starts believing that he can do whatever he wishes in life and is able to improve academically.
+In season two, Pacey attempts to reinvent himself by dyeing his hair and pursuing his longtime crush, Kristy Livingstone, though his efforts ultimately prove unsuccessful.
+He decides to celebrate his 16th birthday at the docks in an effort to change how people perceive him, but the party is a disappointment when nobody realizes it is his birthday and Dawson forgets altogether.
+Fortunately, Dawson later realizes his mistake and makes it up to him.
+Pacey undergoes a more significant transformation after meeting Andie McPhee, an academic overachiever who is new to Capeside.
+The two initially clash but gradually develop a romance, though their relationship is complicated by the return of Tamara, Pacey's former teacher with whom he had a sexual relationship.
+Pacey and Tamara kiss, but ultimately go their separate ways, allowing Pacey to finally gain some closure.
+Meanwhile, Andie's support and encouragement help bolster Pacey's low self-esteem.
+With her belief in him, he gradually begins to believe that he is capable of achieving whatever he sets his mind to, leading to a noticeable improvement in his academic performance.

 Pacey and Andie get together and she offers to help Pacey reform his study habits and Pacey begins to do well in school, achieving his first-ever A. The two grow closer, embarking on a sexual relationship as well.
 Pacey is, at first, overcome with emotion by all of these changes to his life and the lack of predictability that had become the only stable force in his life.
 Even though it terrifies him, he comes to terms with how important Andie is to him and how much he loves her.
-His recent inspiration for changing his life also makes the psychological abuse of his family all the more straining, which culminates in a fishing trip Pacey and Dawson take with their fathers – and Jack, who Pacey invites along in spite of Dawson's jealousy and subsequent ire.
+His recent inspiration for changing his life also makes the psychological abuse of his family all the more straining, which culminates in a fishing trip Pacey and Dawson take with their fathers – along with Jack, who Pacey invites along in spite of Dawson's jealousy and subsequent ire.
 Pacey spends the entire trip doing his best to do as his father tells him and stay out of harms way, but is constantly berated for his efforts.
 At the end of the trip Pacey catches a big fish and wins a competition upon their return to Capeside, but his father manages to ruin the victory by telling Pacey that he probably won't have many more moments like that.